TheGrandNobody/Hotel-Booking-LTR-Competition/README.md

 ```

 ## Training
 Then you may initiate training.
-Using default parameters, this would be done as follows:
+Using default parameters, a training file `train.txt` and a validation file `valid.txt` this would be done as follows:
 ```
 java -jar RankLib-2.18.jar -train train.txt -validate -valid.txt -ranker 6 -metric2t NDCG@5 -save model.txt
 ```